May 14, 2025

 Staying organized is key during the test.
 Creating a template on how to answer these responses can make them more manageable, help you answer each one consistently, and ensure you cover all essential points.

-Because the CASPer is a behavioral exam, study for it the way you would for an MMI interview.
-The best method for preparing is to take practice CASPer tests.
+Because the Casper is a behavioral exam, study for it the way you would for an MMI interview.
+The best method for preparing is to take practice Casper tests.
 Because you have limited time to type your response, practicing your typing can help.
-You can try to increase your typing speed to answer the three questions provided in five minutes.
+You can try to increase your typing speed to answer the questions provided in three and a half minutes.

 6. Will Spelling and Punctuation Errors Impact My Score?

-The CASPer costs $85, which includes score distributions to seven schools.
-It will cost $16 per additional school.
+The Casper costs $85, which includes score distributions to seven schools.
+It will cost $18 per additional school.

-The CASPer takes approximately 90 to 110 minutes to complete.
+The Casper takes approximately 65-85 minutes to complete.

 Subscribe to Our Newsletter